 Don’t forget to explain why it’s important for your donors to support this project in your donation letters.
 How does it help them make a difference?
 Why should they give to this program in particular?
 For instance, if you’re raising money to provide resources to schools around the world, tell your donors the exact school and community their donations will support.
 Giving a backstory is a great way to connect deeper with your prospective donors.

-5. Add photographs or infographics.
+5. Add meaningful photographs or infographics.

-Humans are visual creatures and we often make connections to a cause through visualizing it.
-Include photographs of your impact especially photos featuring people you’ve helped!
+Humans are visual creatures and often make connections to a cause through visualizing it.
+Include photographs of your impact, especially photos featuring people you’ve helped!
 If your appeal is focused more on data, use infographics that show statistics to make important information easier to understand and bright colors to attract your donors’ attention.
 If you’re sending your letters via email, include a behind-the-scenes video.

 6. Show the tangible impact associated with specific donation amounts.